Natural Fall Wreaths

 For long-lasting fall outdoor wreaths that are both simple and striking, turn to pussy willow trimmings.
 The soft buds add luxurious texture, while the branches give this wreath great shape.
 To make, bundle your collected branches with paper-covered wire and attach to the wreath base.
 Save extra trimmings for filling in any openings between the bunches.

 Warm up dark doors with natural fall wreaths.
 To make this one, secure red silk leaves and miniature Indian corn (husks included) to a purchased twig wreath using hot glue or wire.

 Silvery Acorn Wreath

-Need a change of pace from huge, hearty wreaths?
+Need a change of pace from huge, hearty natural wreaths?
 Try this slender DIY beauty.
 Tiny acorns are drilled, threaded, dusted with glitter, and looped into a simple wreath.
 Tie it with a burlap bow for understated entryway glamour.

 Burlap Flowers Wreath

-If you have burlap in a variety of festive autumn colors and a few coordinating buttons, you're well on your way to creating this cheerful wreath.
+If you have burlap in a variety of festive autumn colors and a few coordinating buttons, you're well on your way to creating this cheerful fall wreath.
 Strips of tan burlap wrap around a wreath form, and colorful burlap flowers with bright button centers adorn its side.
 This minimalist wreath also conceals a clever secret: The flowers are attached to alligator clips, so switching wreath decorations is as easy as unclipping the old and fastening on the new.

 Next Slideshow Holiday Decor that Lasts from Thanksgiving to Christmas